Design Principles of Zero-Shot Self-Supervised Unknown Emitter Detectors: Results

 \subsection{The impact of data modality}

-As it can be seen from Tables \ref{table:wisig_perf},\ref{table:oracle_perf} and \ref{table:oracle_perf_const}, raw I/Q data modality shows high performance in the SM scenario and demonstrates severely degraded performance in the DM scenario, while using 2D-Constellation data modality significantly improves the performance in the DM setup due to the time-invariant representation property (Sec.~\ref{subsec:workflow_data_modality}).
+As can be seen from Tables \ref{table:wisig_perf}, \ref{table:oracle_perf}, and \ref{table:oracle_perf_const}, raw I/Q data modality shows high performance in the \acrshort{sm} scenario.
+It demonstrates severely degraded performance in the \acrshort{dm} scenario, whereas using the 2D constellation data modality significantly improves performance in the \acrshort{dm} setup due to the time-invariant representation property described in Sec.~\ref{sec:design}.